 CERRITOS COMMUNITY COLLEGE

-Anyone with information related to this incident is encouraged to contact Campus Police immediately by dialing 9-1-1 from any campus phone, or by calling (562) 402-3674 from a cell phone.
+If you see the individual described above, please contact Campus Police immediately by dialing 9-1-1 from any campus phone, or by calling (562) 402-3674.

 - Stay alert and be aware of your surroundings.
 Know what is typical and what is not.